Most tax registrations are compulsory, depending on your business size and type.

 • reimbursement for private expenses, such as school fees

-You should register for FBT as soon as you decide to start providing fringe benefits to your employees.
+Register for FBT as soon as you decide to start giving fringe benefits to your employees.

 Other taxes

-Superannuation, though not a tax, is a requirement if you employ staff.
-Find out more about paying superannuation to your staff.
+Superannuation is not a tax.
+But you need to pay it if you employ staff.
+Find out more about paying superannuation for your employees.

 Apply for tax registrations

-Accessing government online services with myGovID and RAM
+Accessing government online services with myID and RAM

 To access government online services, you'll need to:

-• link it to Relationship Authorisation Manager (RAM) - an authorisation service that allows you to link your myGovID to an Australian business number (ABN) and manage who can act on behalf of your business online
+• link your myID to Relationship Authorisation Manager (RAM) – an authorisation service that allows you to link your myID to an ABN and manage who can act on behalf of your business online.

-Go to the ATO website to find out more about the new way to access government online services.
+Go to the ATO website to find out more about accessing online services with myID and RAM.

 Was this page helpful?